Gonorrhoea

 To ensure continuity of care, record follow-up instructions in the patient's medical record.

-Review all patients with gonorrhoea one to two weeks after treatment for follow-up and consideration of retesting, and to ensure that contact tracing has been completed.
+Review all patients with gonorrhoea 1 to 2 weeks after treatment for follow-up and consideration of retesting, and to ensure that contact tracing has been completed.
 Consider retesting at 3 months for any reinfections.

 N. gonorrhoea may be detected up to 48 hours by culture and up to 7 days by NAAT following successful treatment.

-Patients whose symptoms have not resolved within one to two weeks after treatment should be assessed for other pathologies testing; if in doubt, seek advice from a specialist sexual health physician.
+Patients whose symptoms have not resolved within 1 to 2 weeks after treatment should be assessed for other pathologies testing; if in doubt, seek advice from a specialist sexual health physician.

-Reasonable steps should be made to review patients three months after exposure as this provides an opportunity to repeat blood tests for syphilis, HIV and HBV.
+Reasonable steps should be made to review patients 3 months after exposure as this provides an opportunity to repeat blood tests for syphilis, HIV and HBV.

 Public health issues